VChristlein/dgmp/README.md

 Have a look at the _scripts_ folders.

 Just looking for the pooling layer? -> see _pooling.py_ in one of the folders.

+## Citation
+Please cite the following paper if you found our work useful.
+Thanks!

+_V.
+Christlein, L. Spranger, M. Seuret, A. Nicolaou, P. Král, A. Maier.
+"Deep Generalized Max Pooling." arXiv preprint arXiv:1908.05040 (2019)._

+It will be presented soon at the 15th International Conference on Document Analysis and Recognition, Sep.
+2019, Sydney, Australia